GospelSounders/all-pdf-lessons-in-pdf/Readme.md

 # Sabbath School Lessons Archive

-Old sabbath School lessons in pdf(scanned) and html format with some scripts(which may be irrelevant after uploading all the files in the repo)
+Old sabbath School lessons in pdf(scanned) and html format with some scripts(left here for reference's sake).